May 2025. L/R: Jeong Min, Sungho, Hyunwoo, Yunseo, Caden, Ethan, Samuel, Kanishka, Dominic, Ian.

 LinkedIn

-Ethan Ge is a second-year undergraduate student at the University of California, Los Angeles (UCLA) majoring in Electrical Engineering.
+Ethan Ge is a third-year undergraduate student at the University of California, Los Angeles (UCLA) majoring in Electrical Engineering.
 He has done prior research working on TensorFlow models and is looking towards a future in signal processing.
 He began interning in the Wireless Lab at UCLA as part of Electrical and Computer Engineering’s honors program Fast Track to Success.

-Pranay Boreddy is an undergraduate student at UCLA majoring in Computer Science.
-Currently, Pranay is working on leveraging computer vision for wireless communication.
-His research interests include applications of signal processing and machine learning.
-He began interning in the Wireless Lab at UCLA as part of Electrical and Computer Engineering’s honors program Fast Track to Success.
+Crystal DeWeese is an undergraduate student at the University of California, Los Angeles majoring in electrical engineering.
+Her current research interests include wireless communication and autonomous systems.
+She began interning in the Wireless Lab at UCLA as part of the Electrical and Computer Engineering Department’s honors program Fast Track to Success.

 Current Visiting Professor